oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/how_to.md

                     exclude: true
 ```

-Please note that an entity, in this example *Oro\Bundle\ReminderBundle\Entity\Reminder*, should have `setInterval` method.
-This method is called by [create](./actions.md#create-action) and [update](./actions.md#update-action) actions to set the nested object.
+Please note that an entity, in this example *Oro\Bundle\ReminderBundle\Entity\Reminder*, should have the `setInterval` method.
+This method is called by the [create](./actions.md#create-action) and [update](./actions.md#update-action) actions to set the nested object.

-Here is an example how the nested objects looks in JSON.API:
+Here is an example of how the nested objects look in JSON.API:

 ```json
 {